ktsn-ud/ac-companion/docs/CONTRIBUTING.md

 # Contributing Guide (Docs-First Phase)

-This repository is currently in a documentation-only planning phase for the AC Companion Python extension.
+This repository is currently in a documentation-only planning phase for the AC Companion extension.
 No implementation changes should be made until explicitly approved.

 ## Workflow